 6 Basic Payment Methods Retailers Should Know About

 “Nothing happens until the sale is made.”
 Tom Watson Sr. at IBM came up with that one.
-For your business-owning client, it’s all about ringing the cash register.
+For your business-owning client, it’s all about ringing the cash register and accepting third-party payments.
 Technology has increased the number of ways customers can choose to pay their bill.
 Are your clients ready for the future or living in the past?

 We are looking at ways customers of your business-owning client might prefer to pay.
 Everything does not apply to everyone.
 After all, there are different types of businesses.
 There are geographic considerations.
 A diner in a restaurant will not be expecting to settle up the bill with an Electronic Funds Transfer.
 On the other hand, if you are in a city that attracts huge numbers of foreign tourists, you need to be aware of their unique needs.

 There are restaurants that don’t accept credit cards.
 Peter Luger’s Steak House in NYC is a high-profile example.
 (They do have their own card for house accounts.)
 In 2012, a Zagat survey found about 40% of potential customers avoid a restaurant that only accept cash, not credit cards.
 There are restaurants that don’t accept cash.
 According to USA Today, Starbucks has experimented with the concept at one of its Seattle locations.
 There are even some businesses that will accept paper money, but not coins.

 As mentioned earlier, a lot depends on the type of business your client owns.
 For B2B transactions, invoices with terms like net 30 days is standard business practice.
 Let’s assume your client’s business deals with walk in customers.

 Six Basic Payment Methods Retailers Should Know About

 Your business-owning client just wants to get paid.
 What do they need to do to stay on top of trends?

 - Cash: That’s pretty obvious.
 That’s what cash registers are for.